JavierMartinA/My_Web_Page_2024/README.md

 - Added an initial version of degree.
 - Added the basement of about me, FCE, net and topic.
 - Briefly description of all the subjects in degree.
-- Added my personal photo
+- Added my personal photo.
 - Added a version of about me.
+- Changed the font-size of the table in degree.
+- Improve the position of UFV logo, title of FCE and content p.
+- Added the first version of FCE page and net page.

 ## Problems during the development
 - The point of the index list appeared in the left part of the window, so I need a lot of research for solving this problem.